vidishadixit/Bank-Customer-Insights-Retention-Analysis/README.md

 ### Insights after cleaning:
 1. During data validation, I identified 322 records where the customer’s tenure implied they opened accounts as minors (Age–Tenure < 18).
 I confirmed this wasn’t a known business scenario, so I removed those rows to maintain data integrity.
 I also noted it in my data quality report to ensure transparency.
-2. Removed the row number cause it felt unnecessary for the analysis.
+2. Removed the "Row number" column cause it felt unnecessary for the analysis.
+3. Checked for null, unique, and duplicate values.
+4. Geography imbalance: Only 3 countries' data is there.
+France 50%, Germany 25% and Spain 24  % Dataset is heavily skewed.

 ## 4. Exploratory Data Analysis (EDA)